Epiksha/boilerplate-react/README.md

 `start`: This simply run the dev script for you.
 Because npm allows any start script to omit the `run` aspect of the script, simply write `npm start` in the console and the `dev` script will be fired.

 `prod`: When your files are ready for production, you can run `npm run prod`.
-This will compile all your JavaScript and Sass into code compatible with older browsers, while generating an 'index.html' file for you.
-These files will be placed into a newly created 'dist' folder, which you can do with as you please.
+This will compile all your JavaScript and Sass into code compatible with older browsers, while generating an `index.html` file for you.
+These files will be placed into a newly created `dist` folder, which you can do with as you please.

 `test`: To begin a test of your files, simply run `npm test` (similar to `start` npm allows you to omit the `run` part on a `test` script).
 Testing is important to ensure that all of your files and variables are behaving the way they should be.